bnb-chain/BEPs/BEP11.md

 ## 5. Specification

+_Note: I've tried to simply implement the current IEO process with minimal adjustment.
+This may not be the best approach, however.
+Also, I'm still learning about Binance Chain so of my technical assumptions below may be incorrect - please correct me!_

 It is possible that a token owner may wish to conduct more than one crowdsale.
 Thus, for the remainder of this spec the term _Offering_ will be used in place of _IEO_ since the latter refers specifically to an initial offering only.

-_Note: I've tried to simply implement the current IEO process with minimal adjustment.
-This may not be the best approach, however._

-_Note: I'm still learning about Binance Chain so of my technical assumptions below may be incorrect - please correct me!_

-### 5.1 Overview of process

 Assumptions: